 Now just to refresh your memory IFTA is the International Fuel Tax Agreement, and it’s in place for all of the 48 connected states in the US, all of the states in Mexico, and all of the Canadian provinces.

 If you only need to travel in another state a few times a year you can get temporary IFTA permits.
-Each state has their own set of regulations
+Each state has its own set of regulations

 To file an IFTA report you will need: